 - “ABC’s of Construction Contracting: Creating a Contract You Can Live With”

 - “Don’t Let The Roof Fall On Your Head!
 The Risky Relationship Between Owner, Contractor And Subcontractors”

-- Selected by peers for inclusion in The Best Lawyers in America© in the field of Real Estate Law (2021)
+- Selected by her peers for inclusion in The Best Lawyers in America© in the field of Real Estate Law (2021 - 2023)